varadero/http-fs/README.md

 ```

 Extension that does not exist in the resulting MIME map are served with `Content-Type: application/octet-stream`

-All command line parameters that express paths can contain enviroment variables like %HOMEPATH% (Windows) or $HOME (Linux).

 ## Samples
 - Serve at `http://localhost` with default file `index.html`: